touraye/under-doz/102-looking-into-java/L-103-data-types.md

 ### Initializing a Variable

-These when decide to give a value to a variable right at creation time
+These is when decide to give a value to a variable right at creation time or in another word assign a value to a variable.

+The first operator we are dealing with is the assignment operator `=`

 ```java
 //to initialize a variable